 How do you view your relationship with the media?
 I know some players view it as adversarial, but some players feel like the media can help them get exposure and tell their story.
 You’ve always been a guy who’s friendly, accessible and gracious with your time, which is greatly appreciated.
 What are your thoughts on the dynamic between players and the media?

 MW: Thankfully, I’ve had really good interactions with the media.
 Obviously not all of my interactions with the media have been good, but [in those cases] I just try to keep things really professional.
 But most of my interactions have been good.
 I just think athletes, in any sport, just want the media to be fair.
 Here’s what I mean by fair.
 When you’re not playing well, it’s okay when the media has some things to say about it.
 But then when you are playing well, you shouldn’t still be getting criticized.
 It should just be fair.
 I think that’s all you can ask for when you’re dealing with the media.

 I understand that you guys have a job to do, just like we do.
 This is your profession.
 But obviously, we aren’t always able to go out and write a big story like you guys are able to do [to change the narrative or tell our side of things].
 That’s why I just try to keep it as professional as I can with those guys.
 And, again, thankfully I’ve always had pretty good interactions with the media.

-Interview, Charlotte Hornets, Featured, Interview, Top, James Borrego, Jerry Stackhouse, Joe Johnson, Kemba Walker, Lorenzen Wright, Marvin Williams, Mike Bibby, Miles Bridges, Richard Jefferson, Tony Parker, Tracy McGrady, Atlanta Hawks, Charlotte Hornets
+Interview, Charlotte Hornets, Interview, Top, James Borrego, Jerry Stackhouse, Joe Johnson, Kemba Walker, Lorenzen Wright, Marvin Williams, Mike Bibby, Miles Bridges, Richard Jefferson, Tony Parker, Tracy McGrady, Atlanta Hawks, Charlotte Hornets